Savu people: Protestantism

 Evangelism began in 1854, and increased its impetus after 1861, when Esser, Dutch resident of Kupang, called for schools and a Christian teacher from Ambon in Savu.
-Since the 1970s, when the Indonesian encouraged people throughout Indonesia to adopt Islam or Christianity, Protestantism has been in the ascendancy, with 80% of Savu people now Protestan, and Jingi Tiu on the decline.
+Since the 1970s, when the Indonesian encouraged people throughout Indonesia to adopt Islam or Christianity, Protestantism has been in the ascendancy, with 80% of Savu people now Protestant, and Jingi Tiu on the decline.
 Despite this, many aspects of Jingi Tiu belief still influence Christian worship in Savu.

 Occupation

-The traditional occupation of the Savunese people is farming; where in some places irrigation system is used.
+The traditional occupation of the Savunese people is farming; where in some places an irrigation system is used.
 Crops such as rice, corn, millet and beans are usually grown.
 The Savu people make sweet syrup and wine from the juice of a lone palm tree.
 Savunese people also breed small cattle, buffaloes and horses, and practice cockfights.
 Apart from that, they also engage in fishing.
 Weaving and braiding is considered as part of traditional crafts.